 Southeastern Command and Leadership Academy

-The University of Tennessee at Chattanooga Criminal Justice Department has partnered with Law Enforcement Innovation Center at the University of Tennessee in Knoxville to conduct specialized, education for law enforcement officers.
+The UTC Criminal Justice Department has partnered with the Law Enforcement Innovation Center at the University of Tennessee in Knoxville to conduct specialized, education for law enforcement officers.
 The Southeastern Command and Leadership Academy (SECLA), is a dynamic seven-week law enforcement leadership and management program designed for progressive and innovative police managers.
 SECLA prepares mid and upper level supervisory personnel for the increased responsibility of administrative command positions by providing them with the knowledge and skills necessary for successful leadership in their agency and community.
 This seven week program is limited to upper-level, law enforcement officials in command positions.

 Participants may earn up to 12 hours of undergraduate credit or 6 hours of Master’s level credit through the University of Tennessee Chattanooga.
 These credits will transfer to any institution of higher education and count toward criminal justice degree requirements.